Glossary

 A Tehama Support Team member with super-user privileges in Tehama.

-A Tehama policy, sometimes referred to as an "access policy" or a "compliance policy", describes the "conditions of use" that an organization and its users need to meet to gain access to a Room and any assets contained within it..
+A Tehama policy, sometimes referred to as an "access policy" or a "compliance policy", describes the "conditions of use" that an organization and its users need to meet to gain access to an Enclave and any assets contained within it..
 Policies are owned by an Organization.
-When an Organization invites another Organization to access a Room, it specifies one Policy under which that access is authorized.
-Different access policies may be specified for each Organization invited to a Room.
-See Policies (Conditions of Use for Rooms) User Guide for more details.
+When an Organization invites another Organization to access an Enclave, it specifies one Policy under which that access is authorized.
+Different access policies may be specified for each Organization invited to an Enclave.
+See Policies (Conditions of Use for Enclaves) User Guide for more details.

-A Room is the key and most important concept in Tehama.
-A Room is a connected hosted extension of an Organization's IT infrastructure that provides a fully audited and controlled space that hosts a set of tools, services and/or applications for use by one or more other Organizations.
-Access is optionally governed by a Policy specified for each Organization invited to use the Room.
-In short, a Room is a secure Platform for the acquisition and delivery of Software Development and IT Management Services between Organizations.
-For more information see the Rooms User Guide.
+An Enclave is the key and most important concept in Tehama.
+An Enclave is a connected hosted extension of an Organization's IT infrastructure that provides a fully audited and controlled space that hosts a set of tools, services and/or applications for use by one or more other Organizations.
+Access is optionally governed by a Policy specified for each Organization invited to use the Enclave.
+In short, an Enclave is a secure Platform for the acquisition and delivery of Software Development and IT Management Services between Organizations.
+For more information see the Enclaves User Guide.

-The Organization that is paying for the Room.
-Note that this isn't necessarily the organization that is connected to by the Room (the Room Connected Organization).
-The organization that owns the Room always approves the addition of Desktops in the Room.
+The Organization that is paying for the Enclave.
+Note that this isn't necessarily the organization that is connected to by the Enclave (the Enclave Connected Organization).
+The organization that owns the Enclave always approves the addition of Desktops in the Enclave.

-The Organization that has connected the Room.
-Note that this isn't necessarily the organization that is paying for the Room (the Room Owner Organization).
-The organization that has connected the Room always approves access for individuals or teams to be added to the Room.
+The Organization that has connected the Enclave.
+Note that this isn't necessarily the organization that is paying for the Enclave (the Enclave Owner Organization).
+The organization that has connected the Enclave always approves access for individuals or teams to be added to the Enclave.

 Secrets Vault